All About CoMMUNITY Planning Groups

 Who administers the community planning groups?

-The Tennessee Department of Health receives funds from both Center for Disease Control (CDC) and Health Resources and Services Administration (HRSA) and oversees consortia and community planning groups as a way to receive input from community members on program implementation.
-On the local level, United Way of Metropolitan Nashville (UWMN) administers the funds for HIV Prevention and Ryan White activities related to community planning groups (except in the Memphis area, which is administered for HIV prevention by Shelby County Government Community Services.)
+The Tennessee Department of Health receives funds from the Health Resources and Services Administration (HRSA) and oversees consortia and community planning groups to receive input from community members on program implementation.
+On the local level, United Way of Greater Nashville (UWGN) administers the funds for Ryan White Part B activities related to community planning groups (except in the Memphis area, which is administered by Shelby County Government).

 Can I join a community planning group?